PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 ## Signing up for EU Cloud

 The first step in migrating to EU Cloud is having an EU Cloud PostHog instance.
 Even if you have an existing PostHog Cloud instance, you need to create a new one.
 It is not possible (right now) to change your account between US Cloud (all cloud instances before this launch) or self-hosting and EU Cloud.
 Instead, you must create a new account and then migrate data to the new account.

+> **Note:** You'll need to manually recreate your insights, dashboards, and feature flags in EU Cloud.
+These won’t be migrated over from your US Cloud or self-hosted instance.
+Only events, persons, and other data drived from events is migrated through this process.

 To start with EU Cloud, you can go to the [cloud signup page](https://app.posthog.com/signup), enter your details, and be sure to select European Union as your data region.